 Students who are home schooled or educated in a non-traditional setting are welcome to apply to Franklin & Marshall College.
 Candidates for admission who are educated in the home must submit all required application paperwork.
 Students should present a transcript from either a parent or outside evaluating agency.
 If a parent serves as the primary source of evaluation for the student, he or she may submit the School Report and the Counselor Recommendation.
 The Office of Admission recommends home schooled students submit a reading list and have an on-campus interview.
 It is required that home schooled students submit standardized test scores.
 If a student has any concerns for Fall 2020 admission they are encouraged to contact the Office of Admission.

 Transfer applicants are welcome for fall and spring semesters.
 Transfer applicants are expected to be in good academic and social standing at their present and any past colleges or universities.

 The Office of Admission maintains an April 15 priority deadline for fall transfer applications and November 15 for spring transfer admission.
 Applications completed after the priority deadline are reviewed on a space-available basis.
 To apply, a transfer application form must be accompanied by a $60, non-refundable application fee and all required application materials.
 Fall transfer applications completed by the priority deadline will be notified no later than June 1.
 Completed spring applications will be notified by December 15.

-Transfer students are eligible for financial assistance if funds are available.
-However, no financial aid is available for international transfer students.
+Domestic and international transfer students are eligible for financial assistance.
 Financial aid applications and all supporting financial aid documentation must be submitted as soon as possible, but no later than April 15 for the fall semester and by November 15 for the spring semester.